-I’ve concluded that by adapting the true Mediterranean Diet so that it also maintains the alkaline pH balance in the body, you have the perfect diet for skin and overall health.
+I’ve concluded that by adapting the true Mediterranean Diet so that it also does not require the body to neutralize the slightly acid pH created from digesting certain foods, you have the perfect diet for skin and overall health.

 I consider it the "magic wand" to promote our own natural health and vitality.